appinho/SASensorProcessing/docs/index.md

 The configuration file for Travis is in this repository at [.travis.yml](.travis.yml).
 That file contains build flags to ensure that unit tests run and that code coverage results can be calculated.

-## Deploying GitHub Pages
-Deployed using the command `mkdocs gh-deploy`.